MrJii/YOjii-Katana/README.md

 We’re dedicated to making it better everytime you defense your system.
 Thank you for making it part of your world.

+"YOjii-Katana is custom build from WordPress.
+***NOTICE TO DESCLAIMERS***
+-	 WP Plugins are not allowed in YOjii-Katana Modules.
+-	WP Themes are not allowed in YOjii-Katana Styles "

 Package Deployment: 1 Minute Installation
 Unzip the package in your path directory.